Is there a sure-fire way to draw realistic landscape greens most of the time?

 Over the years, I’ve used several methods to draw landscapes.
 My favorite method to draw realistic landscape greens is beginning with an umber under drawing, then glazing color.

 The first few layers of color you put on the paper are called the under drawing.
 An under drawing can be a single color, two or three colors, a limited palette, or lighter shades of the final colors.

 When the under drawing is in earth tones, it’s called an umber under drawing.
-You can use any earth tone, but the best choices are generally medium-value, neutral colors like light umber.
+You can use any earth tone, but the best choices are generally medium-value, neutral colors like Prismacolor Light Umber or Polychromos Nougat or Raw Umber.
 Once I discovered umber under drawing, my landscapes began to look like they were supposed to look.

 The process is simple.
 Develop your landscape first in all earth tones.
 Choose one or two browns—three at most—and draw the entire landscape with those colors.

-I prefer light umber and dark umber and usually use just light umber.
-It’s possible to get a nice value range with light umber simply by adding layers.
+I prefer Prismacolor Light or Dark Umber, usually use just Light Umber.
+It’s possible to get a nice value range with Light Umber simply by adding layers.
 The more layers, the darker the value.

 You can also use a tinted paper, as I did with the drawing below.
 The paper is Rising Stonehenge in a very light tan color.
 The color of the paper provided the lightest values for the drawing.